M17-Project/M17_spec/docs/data_link_layer.rst

 Packet data is split into frames of 368 type 4 bits preceded by a packet-specific 16-bit sync word (0xFF5D).
 This is the same size frame used by stream mode.

-The packet frame starts with a 210 byte frame of type 1 data.
+The packet frame starts with a 210 bit frame of type 1 data.
 It is noteworthy that it does not terminate on a byte boundary.

 The frame has 200 bits (25 bytes) of payload data, 6 bits of frame metadata, and 4 bits to